envi/olesia-khomchyn.github.io/docs/index.md

 [Subscribe to our newsletter](https://news.envi.net/Signup/dev-news){ .md-button .md-button--primary }

+<span style="color: #E0592A">V. 5.7.6</span>

+New [Vendor Facilities](VendorFacilities.md) endpoints have been implemented.
+You can now get the list of Vendor Facilities and the details of the Vendor Facility specified by ID within a logged organization.

 <span style="color: #E0592A">V. 5.7.5 </span>

 The following endpoints have been added to Envi Developer Resources: